 Article 26.
-RETIREMENT BENEFITS
+Retirement Benefits

 Section 26.01 EMPLOYEE RETIREMENT PLAN.
 All employees shall be eligible to participate in a 403(b) retirement plan no later than the first (1st) business day of the calendar month after their date of hire.
-Employees who enroll in the plan by completing the enrollment form in accordance with the plan documents are eligible to make contributions to the plan through paycheck deductions.
-Employees who do not enroll and do not complete the enrollment form in accordance with the plan documents are not eligible to make contributions through paycheck deductions.
+Employees who enroll in the plan are eligible to make contributions to the plan through paycheck deductions.
+Employees who do not enroll are not eligible to make contributions through paycheck deductions.
 The retirement plan is funded through the employee's contributions through paycheck deduction.

 Section 26.02 EMPLOYER CONTRIBUTION.
 The Employer will contribute an amount set by the Employer's Board of Directors currently equivalent to two (2%) percent of the employee's earnings to the employee's retirement account.
 Employees are eligible for the Employer's contribution after one (1) year has elapsed since their date of hire and they work not less than one thousand (1,000) hours in that year.
-To be eligible to receive Employer contributions, the employee must enroll in the plan by completing the enrollment form.
-Employees who are eligible to receive Employer contributions but who do not enroll in the plan by completing the enrollment form will be auto-enrolled in the plan by the Employer in accordance with the plan documents.
+To be eligible to receive Employer contributions, the employee must enroll in the plan.
+Employees who are eligible to receive Employer contributions but who do not enroll in the plan will be auto-enrolled in the plan by the Employer in accordance with the plan documents.
 There is a five (5) year vesting period.